mevasaroj/CLOUD/AWS/Private-EKS/Creation_EKS_Private.md

 |vpc-endpoint-sg|HTTPS|TCP|443|Entire VPC CIDR (Primary and Secondary)| VPC CIDR |

 .
-#### 2. Create Following 2 SG as mentioned 2.1.A & 2.1.B below OR Sinble Security mentioned in 2.2
+#### 2. Create Following 2 SG as mentioned 2.1.A & 2.1.B below -- OR -- Single Security mentioned in 2.2

 - 2.1.A.
 Create **eks-cluster-addition-sg**